 The NTP is a graduate program and therefore only awards a doctoral degree in Neuroscience.
-For undergraduates interested in neuroscience we encourage you to speak with the undergraduate biology office to discuss the undergraduate neurobiology option.
+Undergraduates interested in studying neuroscience should contact the Neurobiology Major Advisors, their contact information and more information on the major can be found here.

 Undergraduate Research in Neuroscience

 If you would like to work with a NTP faculty member to enroll for research credits please look at our faculty directory and e-mail the professor to see if they are willing to take students.
 If they are willing to let you do research in their lab for NTP 699 you need to forward us an e-mail from the professor clearly giving you permission to take NTP 699 with them and then send us the last four digits of your student ID number.
 For specific questions about NTP 699 please contact the NTP at email@example.com

 Integrated Biological Sciences Summer Research Program

 WISCIENCE at the University of Wisconsin-Madison invites junior and senior undergraduate students interested in research careers in the biological sciences to participate in the Integrated Biological Sciences Summer Research Program (IBS-SRP).
 This hands-on research program is designed primarily to give students from other colleges and universities a chance to experience the richness of research at UW–Madison.
 In addition to their individual research experience, students participate in workshops on research topics of interest, ethics, career choices, and preparation for the GRE.